 It is important to know that it can take time for you to get in the groove when it comes to feeding.
-This is a new experience for both you and your little one after all.
-During your stay at the hospital, you will have access to support in the form of midwives and breastfeeding classes – be sure to reach out at any time if you feel you need support in establishing feeding.
+After all, this is a new experience for both you and your little one.
+During your stay at the hospital or birthing centre, you will have access to support in the form of midwives and lactation consultants.
+Be sure to reach out to them at any time if you feel you need support in establishing feeding – the earlier the better.

-Colostrum is the precursor for milk and has amazing properties for protecting and nourishing your baby in their first days of life.
-During the first few days before your milk comes in, your breasts wont feel very full and you may think that your baby isn’t getting enough!
-Be reassured that their stomachs are tiny and this ‘liquid gold’ is quite concentrated.
-As your breasts aren’t very full during this time, it makes establishing a latch much easier for your little one.
+Colostrum is the precursor for breastmilk and has amazing properties for protecting and nourishing your baby in those first days of life.
+During the days before your milk comes in, your breasts may not feel very full and you might think that your baby isn’t getting enough.
+However, rest assured that their stomachs are tiny and this ‘liquid gold’ is quite concentrated.
+As your breasts aren’t as full during this time, it can help to make establishing a latch easier for your little one.

 Establishing your milk